IBM/mi-prometheus/docs/source/notes/1_installation.rst

     - mip-grid-tester-cpu
     - mip-grid-tester-gpu
     - mip-grid-analyzer

-Each command executes the worker of the same name.
+    - mip-index-splitter

 Use `--h` to see the available flags for each command.

 You can then delete the cloned repository and use these commands to run a particular worker with your configurations files.